Projects

 Community Day

 Many of you are likely familiar with Camp Kesem, a camp that aims to support kids through and beyond their parents’ cancer treatment through a free camp and other community resources.
 While Camp Kesem provides countless resources for these children in need, Kesem at Fresno State, led by student Gurmannat Chalotra, recognized a need to create a Community Day - an opportunity for kids who have attended a Camp Kesem program to reconnect and engage in fun, uplifting activities outside of the camp setting.
-In April, with the help of funds provided by the Beth E. Buchanan Memorial Fund, Kesem at Fresno State engaged with volunteers to provide former Kesem campers with crafts, games, and other activities to foster community and encourage lasting relationships.
+In April of 2024, with the help of funds provided by the Beth E. Buchanan Memorial Fund, Kesem at Fresno State engaged with volunteers to provide former Kesem campers with crafts, games, and other activities to foster community and encourage lasting relationships.
 This seed money helps Camp Kesem demonstrate the value of this new program for future funding.
 This combination of continued programming, relationship-building, and community involvement aptly reflects Beth’s love for others and for serving her community, and we felt she would be excited by this unique and impactful project.